quat1024/packages/README.md

 Packages
 ========

-Worse Barrels successor for Fabric 1.15.2!
+Worse Barrels successor for Fabric ~~1.15.2~~ 1.16.4!

 Package Crafter model by [Kat](https://kat.blue)!

+soft dependency on FREX (transfers frex blockstate materials onto the package model) - fucking amazing work by Grondag on these mods

 ### Why not port Worse Barrels directly?